mddanish00/stas-ln-translator/README.md

 - [stas-server](https://github.com/mddanish00/stas-server) or Sugoi Offline Translator (only `request_type=Single` can be used).

-- Python 3.12 or Python 3.13.
-Python 3.14 and later are not yet supported.
+- Python 3.12 - 3.14.
+Python 3.15 and later are not yet supported.

 ### Installation